By: Kimberly Knight

 6. Include Your Parent in the Conversation

-Whenever possible, include your parents in the discussion about their health.
+Whenever possible, include your senior parents in the discussion about their health.
 This helps them feel involved and respected.
 Encourage them to share their symptoms, concerns, and preferences.
 Their input is valuable and can provide the medical professional with a more comprehensive understanding of their health.

 7. Follow Up